natintosh/plugin_libphonenumber/libphonenumber_plugin/README.md

 :warning: For **Android** and **IOS** usage use [libphonenumber](https://pub.dev/packages/libphonenumber).

+* This plugin might merge with the original [libphonenumber](https://pub.dev/packages/libphonenumber) for Flutter in future, for now no info.

 ### Android and IOS Usage

-This plugin does not support Android and IOS yet use [libphonenumber](https://pub.dev/packages/libphonenumber), since it was inspired by and has similar implementation with [libphonenumber](https://pub.dev/packages/libphonenumber).
+This plugin now supports Android and IOS is still in development **:warning: :construction:**.

+For Stable iOS implementation use [libphonenumber](https://pub.dev/packages/libphonenumber), since it was inspired by and has similar implementation with [libphonenumber](https://pub.dev/packages/libphonenumber).

 ### Web Usage